stefanotorresi/facile-it.github.io/content/blog/eng/angular1-component-a-path-to-angular2.md

 Yeah, we just changed `=` to `<`.

-Other bindings parameter are:
+Other data binding parameters are:

  * `@`: interpolation bindings (input parameter), also used in the directives for values ​​coming from the DOM as strings;
- * `&`: this symbol is used to pass a function to a component and it is used as a callback event (to generate an output) to the calling component.
+ * `&`: expression bindings, often used to pass a function to a component to provide a callback event (to generate an output) to the caller.

 #### Lifecycle hook: `$onInit`, `$onChanges`, `$onDestroy` and `$postLink`